hglanz/AcousticsApp-Summer2019/README.md

 **A GitHub repository which contains the following:**

-1. An R project which contains all files relevant to the shiny app.
+1. An R project which contains all files relevant to the shiny app: [current version](https://mschroth.shinyapps.io/testapp/).

 2. A log of hours spent on the summer research by the student, which includes date, hours, and activity summary.